0820/Quintus/FE/tips.md

 #CSS

--Float elements are aligned to top.
+ - Float elements are aligned to top.